-Opinion | Not all partisanship is bad
+Opinion | In defense of partisanship — the right kind

 Stopping these attacks on participation will require action by Congress through the provisions of the democracy reform bill the House is expected to pass soon, and a renewal of the Voting Rights Act gutted by Supreme Court conservatives.

 Voting rights were once a cross-party cause, but no longer.
-Yet if basic constitutional guarantees can only pass by a “partisan” vote (and by pushing back against the filibuster), are we supposed to abandon them because they fail to meet some “bipartisan” golden mean?
+Yet if basic constitutional guarantees can pass only by a “partisan” vote (and by pushing back against the filibuster), are we supposed to abandon them because they fail to meet some “bipartisan” golden mean?

-Of course not, and former Rep. Tom Perriello (D-Va.) explains why.
+Of course not, and former congressman Tom Perriello (D-Va.) explains why.
 “The unity America needs is not between two parties but among all of those who are committed to inclusive democracy governed by the Constitution, fair elections, and the rule of law,” he writes in Democracy (a journal with which I have a long association).
 “Ironically today, these values are considered universal but not bipartisan.”

 The best kind of partisanship, based on those universal values, promotes fierce but constructive arguments.
 It acknowledges that in a good society, most political differences involve not a choice between good versus evil, but among competing goods — efficiency, security, entrepreneurship, fairness, individualism and solidarity, to name a few.
 Compromise (along with, yes, bipartisanship) is easier when we’re honest about the trade-offs we’re making.

-But that brand of small-D Democratic partisanship requires agreement on certain fundamentals, not the least being a shared commitment to truth and a willingness to let the voters decide — all the voters, not an electorate rigged through voter suppression.
+But that brand of small-D democratic partisanship requires agreement on certain fundamentals, not the least being a shared commitment to truth and a willingness to let the voters decide — all the voters, not an electorate rigged through voter suppression.

 So our fight should not be against partisanship.
 It should be in favor of rehabilitating the vibrant and honest partisanship on which democracy depends.